Monotone mappings and lines

 \section{Introduction}

-In the abstract setting, a \emph{betweenness} is a ternary relation $\btw$ on a set $X$, satisfying some natural axioms.
-There is quite a lot of literature on this topic, see e.g. the survey~\cite{Pamb}.
-We are actually interested in \emph{euclidean} and \emph{linear} betweenness only.
+In the abstract setting, a \emph{betweenness} is a ternary relation $\btw$ on a set $X$, satisfying some natural axioms, see~\cite{Vel93}, \cite{Sol84}, and~\cite{Kub02}.
+There is quite a lot of literature on this topic, see e.g.\ the survey~\cite{Pamb}.
+We are only interested in two types of betweennesses: \emph{Euclidean} and \emph{linear}.
 Euclidean betweenness in a real vector space is the standard one: $x$ is between $a$ and $b$ (denoted by $\btw(a,x,b)$) if and only if $x = (1-\lam)a + \lam b$ for some $0\loe \lam \loe1$, namely, $x$ belongs to the line segment joining $a$ and $b$.
 This generalizes to vector spaces over arbitrary ordered fields, however we are not going to explore this direction.
 Linear betweenness is the one induced by a fixed linear ordering: $x$ is between $a$ and $b$ if and only if $a \loe x \loe b$ or $b \loe x \loe a$.
-In the real line, the euclidean and the linear betweenness are of course the same.
+In the real line, the Euclidean and the linear betweenness are of course the same.

 Given two betweenness structures $(X,\btw_X)$, $(Y,\btw_Y)$, a mapping $\map{f}{X}{Y}$ will be called \emph{monotone} if it preserves the betweenness, that is,